zdandoh/dandelion/README.md

 Ahead
 ---
-Ahead is a small language that intends to be useful for quickly writing terse utility/text processing programs.
+Ahead (name WIP) is a small language that intends to be useful for quickly writing terse utility/text processing programs.
 The goal of the project is to serve as a replacement for arcane bash incantations and shorter Python scripts.

 Core Features
 ---